Zsa Zsa Gabor: Death

-While in a coma, Gabor died from cardiac arrest at Ronald Reagan UCLA Medical Center on December 18, 2016, at the age of 99.
+While in a coma, Gabor died from cardiac arrest at Ronald Reagan UCLA Medical Center in Los Angeles, California on December 18, 2016, at the age of 99.
 On her death certificate, coronary artery disease and cerebrovascular disease are listed as contributing causes.
 She had been on life support for the previous five years.

-Her funeral was held on December 30 in a Catholic ceremony at the Church of the Good Shepherd in Beverly Hills.
+Gabor's funeral was held on December 30 in a Catholic ceremony at the Church of the Good Shepherd in Beverly Hills.
 Approximately 100 mourners attended.
 Her ashes, placed in a gold rectangular box, were interred at the Westwood Village Memorial Park Cemetery.
-In July 2021, Prinz von Anhalt had her ashes reinterred in the artists' section of Kerepesi Cemetery in Budapest in order to fulfil her wish to return to Hungary.
-He said that the remains were transported in their own first-class airline seat.
+In July 2021, Prinz von Anhalt had her ashes reinterred in the artists' section of Kerepesi Cemetery in Budapest in order to fulfill her wish to return to Hungary.
+He said that the remains had been transported in their own first-class airline seat.